 Opened your results and suddenly decided you want to go to university?
-That’s ok - you still can!
+That’s okay - you still can!
 You can use Clearing to apply for university for the first time and achieve all of your HE dreams!
 We’ve worked with the University of Essex to show you the ropes for first time applications through Clearing.

 Finding the place for you